TUNI-Projects/TUNI-IoT-Frontend/README.md

 ### `npm run deploy`

-Builds and deploys the app for development/production test on GitHub Pages, (<https://tuni-projects.github.io/TUNI-IoT-Frontend/>).
+Builds and deploys the app for development/production test on [GitHub Pages](https://tuni-projects.github.io/TUNI-IoT-Frontend/).

+## Important Notice ⚠️

+Please be aware that all IoT devices associated with this project were taken offline on April 28, 2023, at 14:00.
+The project's primary focus is on demonstrating the web dashboard's functionality and its integration with the collected health data.

+Feel free to explore the repository and documentation to learn more about the project and its components.

 ## Contributors 👥